 It draws 30 amps at 13.8 volts so it delivers around 400 watts.
 We will replace the alligator clamps with Anderson Powerpole connectors after we wire front and rear outlets.

 We also added a backlit digital air pressure gauge to our kit for times we air up in the dark.
 It also has an LED at the tip to help you locate the stem.

 I would love to hear your thoughts.
-Please leave a comment on one of those social media platforms.
+Please leave a comment below.